Weight Watchers Shouldn’t Get Points For Its Name Change

 When TODAY hosts Savanna Guthrie and Hoda Kotb asked Grossman to clarify that the points system is not changing, Grossman talked in circles.
 "The reason why the business has been performing is that this idea of going from weight to wellness is more sustainable for people, because we’re giving them more than just a short-term solution.
 What we want is to be a partner in health sustainably," she said.
 In other words, WW is really just a diet in sheep's clothing.

-Any structured eating plan or "healthy eating plan" that demonizes certain food groups, puts stress on daily food choices and can fall into the realm of disordered eating, says Danielle Zolotnitsky, RD, an outpatient dietitian at Einstein Medical Center.
+Any structured eating plan or "healthy eating plan" that demonises certain food groups, puts stress on daily food choices and can fall into the realm of disordered eating, says Danielle Zolotnitsky, RD, an outpatient dietitian at Einstein Medical Centre.
 "Ultimately, [this] goes against the idea of wellness: complete physical, mental, and social well-being," Bailey adds.

 By encouraging everyone — not just people who want to go on a diet — to track their weight and count points, WW is doing more harm than good, which was kind of their business model to begin with.
 "Grossman is right — this is exactly what they've been doing for 55 years," Miller wrote.
 "Finding new ways to make you feel like a problem and sell themselves as the solution."